guidoism/tome/README.md

 * Various people advotated for a "small web" have been experiementing with the use of Gopher and Gemini.
 We should learn from these experiments but we don't believe that a protocol incompatible with the web will further our goals.
 * The format should be optimized for latency from the start of the first HTTP GET to being finished drawing the first screenful of text in the intended fonts.
 * The read-to-write ratio is potentially very high therefore we should optimize for the reading experience.
+* Good typography is important.
+A blog entry in 2023 should look no worse than a CS research paper from 1988.
 * Rendering a document under normal circumstances should be not much more than the following commands for each character: 1.
 Move the drawing cursor to the next location (relative), 2.
 Draw the glyph for the current character.
 * Given the previous point, under normal circumstances, the client should *not* have to do any fancy layout.
 It should just follow commands.
 Layout should have happened beforehand on the server when the document was published.
 * We shouldn't optimize for the possibility of super-wide or super-narrow layouts.
 Normal documents have a width of xxx-xxx characters (Bringhurst) therefore it might make sense to prerender a few common widths in a way in which the author intended and declare defeat for everything else.
 They will still get the content but it should be throught of more as a stream of characters rather than something properly laid out.